 The book of Exodus recounts that some of Moses' followers rebelled after he was on Mount Sinai longer than expected.
 Apparently believing that Moses died or gone missing, they pressured Aaron into creating a golden calf to worship as a representation of God.

-The choice of the golden calf likely reflects a brief return to the Egyptian bull gods of Apis and Hathor, as the dissenting Israelites may have assumed that the Egyptian gods had prevailed and killed Moses.
+The choice of the golden calf is believed by many scholars, as well as we here at DTRF to reflect a brief return to worship of the Egyptian bull gods of Apis and Hathor.
 It is also possible that they were adopting local bull worship practices they may have witnessed in Midian.

 The worship appears to involve more depictions of bulls than just the golden calf alone, as the Exodus story records these rebellious Israelites as saying, "These are your gods, o Israel, who brought you out of the land of Egypt."

 When the people saw that Moses was so long in coming down from the mountain, they gathered around Aaron and said, “Come, make us gods who will go before us.
 As for this fellow Moses who brought us up out of Egypt, we don’t know what has happened to him.”

 Aaron answered them, “Take off the gold earrings that your wives, your sons and your daughters are wearing, and bring them to me.”
 So all the people took off their earrings and brought them to Aaron.
 He took what they handed him and made it into an idol cast in the shape of a calf, fashioning it with a tool.
 Then they said, “These are your gods, Israel, who brought you up out of Egypt.”